 “Hubodometer” means a non-resettable device mounted on the axle of a vehicle that measures distance traveled that has a serial number and a lock-out feature that permanently prevents tampering.

+"Intermittent snow removal vehicles” means a vehicle that is equipped with a plow mounting attachment with a control system for the purpose of removing snow, and may also have one or all the following features: traction material spreader attachment with a control system; or a de-icing system attachment with a control system.

 “Internal combustion engine vehicle” or “ICE vehicle” means a vehicle with a powertrain powered by gasoline, diesel, natural gas, propane, or other fuel where the sole source of power is from the combustion of the on-board fuel to provide motive power.

 “Lessee” has the same meaning as defined in CVC section 371.